Regional Directorate, Chandigarh

 Project Cost:

-The total value of the Bhogpur 3000 TCD alongwith 15 MW Co-generation Plant is approximately Rs.109.00 crore with Rs.
-41.75 crore assistance from NCDC and Rs.27.091 crore assistance from SDF.
-NCDC and SDF made crucial contribution and gave financial support in completion of Bhogpur Project.
+The total value of the Bhogpur 3000 TCD alongwith 15 MW Co-generation Plant is approximately 109.00 crores with the assistance from NCDC is 41.75 crores and assistance from SDF is 27.091 crores.
+In completion of Bhogpur Project, NCDC and SDF have crucial contribution and financial support.

 • During its trial season the mill has crushed 13.94 lac qtls. of cane and produced 1.17 lacs qtls. of sugar.